alexmchale/blendris/README.markdown

 # DESCRIPTION #

 Blendris is a Ruby interface to a Redis database.
+It performs no caching, causing all reads and writes to interact directly with Redis.